 Dr W.M.
-Strong of Port Moresby, by his will in 1946 bequeathed his residuary estate amounting to £35,000 to the University of Sydney for the purpose of encouraging education and research in subjects relevant to the particular needs of the then territory of Papua.
-In Semester 2, 2013, one Walter Mersh Strong Scholarship is available to an academically meritorious postgraduate international student from Papua New Guinea, to undertake one of the following courses: Master of Public Health, Master of International Public Health, Master of Education or Master of Social Work.
+Strong of Port Moresby, by his will in 1946, bequeathed his residuary estate amounting to £35,000 to the University of Sydney for the purpose of encouraging education and research in subjects relevant to the particular needs of the then territory of Papua.
+In Semester 1, 2014, one Walter Mersh Strong Scholarship is available to an academically meritorious postgraduate international student from Papua New Guinea, to undertake one of the following courses: Master of Agriculture, Master of Public Health, Master of International Public Health, Master of Education or Master of Social Work.
 The Scholarship recipient is invited to enjoy the Sydney experience at one of the finest institutions of higher education in the world.

 - Tuition fees paid for the CRICOS registered duration of a recipient’s program of study, for one of the above programs offered at the University of Sydney (subject to the recipient maintaining satisfactory academic progress each semester)

 - Living allowance (amount of 2014 allowance TBA; AUD$24,653 in 2013)

 - One return airfare (for student only) between Port Moresby and Sydney

 - Overseas Student Health Cover (for student only)

 - Advanced Skills for Academic Success Program (ASAS) (compulsory three week program commencing 30 January 2014)

 - Book allowance (AUD$350 per semester for two semesters)

 Criteria for eligibility

 - Only citizens from Papua New Guinea can apply.